Aptacode/Aptacode.TaskPlex/README.md

 A simple library for changing / interpolating .Net properties over time

 ### Why?
-I needed to synchronize the animation of .Net properties triggered by user interaction in a project I was working on.
-Multiple animations could be applied to a single property at any given time causing it behave erratically.
+I needed to synchronize the animation of properties triggered by user interaction in a project I was working on.
+Multiple animations could be applied to a single property at any given time causing it to behave erratically.
 In order to simplify the application and synchronization of transformations on properties I created TaskPlex.

 I hope you find some use in it!

 ## User Guide